As you are reading this post, you probably are in need of compelling content.

 Why so?

-- Less research – every article needs research.
-A copywriter that reached Diamond in League of Legends will need less research on “How to play mid lane in 2021” than someone who never played the game.
+1. Less research – every article needs research.
+A copywriter that reached Diamond in League of Legends will need less research on “How to play mid lane” than someone who never played the game.

-- Lower price – most freelance copywriters charge based on the amount of research needed and the amount of work they had to put into the project.
-Thus, an expert on a certain topic will put less effort into preparing the content.
+3. Lower price – most freelance copywriters charge based on the amount of research needed and the amount of work they’d have to put into the project.
+Thus, an expert on a certain topic will put less effort into preparing the content, although it costs.

-- Guaranteed quality – someone with a deep knowledge of a certain niche won’t make significant, substantial mistakes when writing blog posts or sales page descriptions.
+4. Guaranteed quality – someone with a deep knowledge of a certain niche will guarantee not to make significant, substantial mistakes when writing blog posts or sales page descriptions.
 Serious business owners want to make themselves look like experts for both the browser and customers.

 Freelancer or Full-Time Employee?